ShadovvBeast/ElizaTown/README.md

   </a>
 </div>

-An open-source platform for sharing and discovering AI character files.
-Think of it as a community hub where creators can upload their character files, share them with others, and discover new characters created by the community.
+An open-source platform for sharing and discovering characters from **ElizaOS**.
+This platform serves as a dedicated hub for ElizaOS creators to upload and share their character files, and for the community to discover and engage with these unique creations.

+**Learn more about ElizaOS**: [Official Website](https://elizaos.ai) | [GitHub Repository](https://github.com/elizaOS/eliza)

 🌐 Explore the platform: **[https://eliza.town/](https://eliza.town/)**